yorda2020/yorda2020/README.md

 ## About Me

-🚀 Passionate Data Enthusiast | Insight-Driven Analyst | AI & Security Advocate
+🚀 Passionate Data Enthusiast | Insight-Driven Analyst | Security Analyst

 I thrive on transforming raw data into actionable insights that drive decision-making and innovation.
 With a strong passion for data analysis, visualization, security analysis, and machine learning, I enjoy uncovering hidden patterns and crafting compelling narratives through data.
 My skillset includes: